A Year After a Revolution: A Syrian Trip Report

 I had to go to Syria to see it for myself.

-To prepare for the next leg of my journey, I withdrew a few hundred US dollars from the local ATM in Beirut.
+I began immediately to prepare for the next leg of my journey by withdrawing a few hundred US dollars from the local ATM in Beirut every time I had the chance.
 I had heard from other backpackers that withdrawing cash in Syria in any amount was not possible, due to the sanctions that had locked out Syria from the global banking system for the past decade.
-Bank cards would definitely be out of the question.
-I decided that $400 was enough to cover all the basics of accommodation, transportation, and food for a week in the country.
-Phone data was not going to be a concern this trip, as it was not worth the hassle of getting a local Syrian to help me buy a SIM card.
-I would rely solely on spotty wifi and pre-downloaded maps to guide me through the country.
+Thus, bank cards would definitely be out of the question.
+Based on other travelers’ testimonies, I decided that roughly $400 would be enough to cover all the basics of accommodation, transportation, and food for a week in the country.

 With money out of the way, the visa was the only remaining issue.
 Luckily for me, entering Syria through a land border allowed me the ability to get a visa on arrival, albeit for a price.
 US citizens had to pay the most out of all the nationalities upon entry — $200.
 EU citizens had to pay $75, and some nationalities inexplicably paid nothing.
 These prices only recently came into effect after the chaos of the revolution settled down in the months following December ‘24.